-PREREQUISITE - Grade C in Year 10 Science Extension/Advance or Grade B in Year 10 Science General with strong marks in the Biological Science topics.
+PREREQUISITE - Grade C in Year 10 Science Extension with strong marks in the Biological Science topics.

 Human biology covers a wide range of ideas relating to the functioning human.
 Students learn about themselves, relating structure to function and how integrated regulation allows individuals to survive in a changing environment.
 They research new discoveries that are increasing our understanding of the causes of dysfunction, which can lead to new treatments and preventative measures.
 Reproduction is studied to understand the sources of variation that make each of us unique individuals.
 Through a combination of classical genetics, and advances in molecular genetics, dynamic new biotechnological processes have resulted.
-Population genetics is studied to highlight the longer term changes leading to natural selection and evolution of our species.
+Population genetics is studied to highlight the longer-term changes leading to natural selection and evolution of our species.